 Lydian String Quartet

 The Lydian String Quartet are professors of the practice of music at Brandeis.
-During the past 27 years, their exquisite artistry has inspired worldwide critical acclaim.
+For over 30 years, their exquisite artistry has inspired worldwide critical acclaim.
 The quartet's interpretive mastery of such traditional repertoire as Haydn, Schubert, Beethoven, and Ravel--along with their special flair for contemporary music--has earned them international accolades, including the prestigious Naumburg Award for Chamber Music.

 Essential to the spirit of the Lydians is the commissioning and recording of new works.
 Their five-year project, "American Originals," celebrated the rich repertoire of the 20th-century American string quartet.
 During that time they performed or recorded more than 60 works of American composers.
 With education as an integral part of the quartet's mission, the Lydians have conducted mini-residencies in communities and universities throughout the United States.

 In the fall of 2001, they began another ambitious five-year project, "Vienna and the String Quartet," which juxtaposes works of two and a half centuries, from Haydn and Brahms through Webern, Schoenberg and beyond.